OFFICIAL HOME OF THE GREAT FALLS/MCLEAN EAGLES

 Partnering with Schools to Introduce Rugby

-At Great Falls/McLean Youth Rugby, we are always interested in forming mutually beneficial partnerships with local schools, PE departments, athletic programs, and after-school activities.
+At Great Falls Youth Rugby, we are always interested in partnering with local schools, PE departments, and after-school programs to introduce students to rugby.

 As a 501(c)(3) non-profit youth rugby organization serving the Reston, Herndon, Sterling, McLean, Great Falls, and surrounding communities, our mission extends beyond developing rugby players.
 We aim to help young people develop confidence, resilience, leadership, teamwork, respect, and healthy lifestyles through sport.